FroeMic/TUM-IN-Protein-Prediction-1/lectures/17-secondary-structure-prediction-2.md

 > From the DSSP, which defines 8 states in total based on H-bond patterns.

+**Question:** What is the 1st generation of secondary structure prediction based on?
+What was the accuracy?
+Was is successful?

+> * Based on single residues
+> * Between 50% and 55% accuracy
+> * Clearly better than random - so it can be considered a success

 ##### How can we measure the performance of secondary structure prediction?

 ❗️ **Q3:** three-state per residue accuracy

 $$
 Q3 = \frac{number\ of\ correctly\ predicted\ residues\ in\ states\ helix,\ strand,\ other }{number\ of\ residues\ in\ protein}
 $$